Perambur railway station: Development

 In 2013, the station was being revamped at a cost of ₹ 12 million, with the work being expected to be completed in 6 months.
 As of 2013, work on extension of two platforms (platform nos.
 2 and 3) is being undertaken to make them suitable for 12-compartment trains.
 Presently, these platforms can accommodate only nine-compartments trains.
 There is a new subway coming up in the east end of the station to ease the commuters.

 Exclusive two-wheeler and car-parking facility have also been planned on 6,000 sq m.
 More water taps and coolers, seating arrangement, refreshment outlets and better illumination are part of the renovation.
 About 220 light will be installed.
 The dilapidated Government Railway Police (GRP) station will be shifted to a new building close to the station, and each platform will have a police help desk.
 Since April 2014, a new help desk for enquiries regarding arrival and departure of trains and filing cases against thefts, the first of its kind in a suburban railway station in the city, started functioning at the station.

+Development in ‘Amrit Bharat’ Railway Stations Scheme

+In August 2023, the Ministry of Railways under the Second Modi ministry laid out plans for upgrading the Perambur station to international standards at a cost of ₹ 170 million.
+A scheme called ‘Amrit Bharat’ Railway Stations has been developed under which basic facilities are being provided to passengers at major railway stations.

+Perambur railway station, which is a major railway station in North Chennai region, is going to get a makeover under the new railway project.
+A railway station with a new facade is to be constructed at Perambur railway station.

+With this, the face of Perambur railway station is going to change completely.
+The old building will be renovated and various facilities will be provided.
+Additional platforms are also being constructed.

+The existing ticket booking office at Perambur railway station is not well equipped.
+Residents of North Chennai area and people from Tiruvallur district are using this railway station a lot to make reservations.
+A new booking office with modern facilities is planned for their convenience.

+The existing ‘parking’ facility at Perambur Railway Station has been expanded and provision has been made for additional parking there.
+A new footbridge is also planned to be constructed.

+Multi-modal hub

+Perambur Railway station will have connectivity with underground Perambur metro station of Purple line corridor, which connects the station with core city areas of Kilpauk, Nungambakkam, Royapettah, Mylapore, Adyar and Sholinganallur.